A Case Study on Brands Using March Madness to Drive Leads and Sales

 What Can We Learn From This?

 In each of the examples provided, the client is making a choice to do more for themselves.
 In these cases, it’s personal fitness and business growth, but it could be anything in which the company helps the client invest in themselves.
-And, while these businesses do need to provide the idea, information, or facility, it’s the client who ends up whole-heartily buying into the product, resource, or community because they love what they’re gaining, learning, or who they’re connecting with in the studio, online through social media, and more.
+And, while these businesses do need to provide the idea, information, or facility, it’s the client who ends up whole-heartily buying into the product, resource, or community because they love what they’re gaining, learning, or who they’re connecting within the studio, online through social media, and more.

 Along with stellar products or services, people are looking for ways to grow personally and communicate with others.
 Solid business-to-client or client-to-client relationships can help make that a reality – and an area of growth – for your business.
 Find out what motivates your clients.
 How can your business help them grow?
 How can you challenge them to share their progress?
-Whether your community-based social campaign is in March or some other time of the year, we can all learn from the NCAA’s marketing of March Madness and the other businesses who successfully use the March Madness concept as a way to increase their fan base.
+Whether your community-based social campaign is in March or some other time of the year, we can all learn from the NCAA’s marketing of March Madness and the other businesses that successfully use the March Madness concept as a way to increase their fan base.